pgtipping/Synthalyst/memory-bank/progress.md

    - Supports language selection
    - Ready for future enhancements for task-based model selection

 The platform is functional with core features working well.
 Recent improvements to the language selector, model optimization, and web search integration have enhanced the user experience and backend efficiency.
+The addition of the Medical Knowledge Assistant with PubMed integration provides specialized, evidence-based information for health-related queries.
 The focus is now on refining the existing features and implementing the remaining components.

 Fixed a critical issue with Gemini API integration where system messages were causing errors.
 Implemented a solution that combines system messages with user messages for Gemini models.

 Added web search capability to Knowledge GPT to provide up-to-date information, particularly for current events and facts.
 This ensures that users receive accurate information even when the model's training data is outdated.

+Integrated PubMed API to provide evidence-based medical information with proper citations and evidence grading, enhancing the value of the Knowledge GPT feature for health-related queries.

 ## Known Issues (March 16, 2025)